Travel Report: Kulen Elephant Forest, Cambodia.

 “Returning elephants to the wild is a very complicated process”.

-According to David, these elephants are far better off in his care.
-Firstly, they’ve been around humans for most of their lives and are simply not equipped to survive in the wild.
+David reckons these elephants are far better off in his care.
+Firstly, he says, they’ve been around humans for most of their lives and are simply not equipped to survive in the wild.
 There’s also a whole host of sub issues to consider, such as poaching and habitat destruction.
 Cambodia, for example, has one of the highest rates of logging in the world.

-We have also read angry accusations of chained elephants.
+We had also read angry accusations of chained elephants at KEF.
 David admits that at night this is indeed the case, with the animals kept under a large tree on a five meter chain.
 They are supervised by a mahout, who feeds them and ensures they remain comfortable.

 Somewhat wearily, David concedes that for the moment this is the most practical way to keep them safe.
 He understands the negative symbolism chains have, but says they remain very practical in elephant management.